ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/ArtistsPanel.png" >

-It behaves like a carousel.
+It behaves like a carousel. <br>
 I mean you can scroll left and right and customize all the images you want for the panel #1 in the carousel and the panel #2, etc ...

 The panel of the carousel is organized with specific psotions for images :